vsoch/confucious-actions/README.md

 # Confucious Actions

-What could be better than a ludicous and sarcastic comment when you perform some action on a Github pull request?
+What could be better than a ludicrous and sarcastic comment when you perform some action on a Github pull request?
 This repository provides those actions, with specific action types corresponding to the subfolders.
 We currently have: